Mental poker: "A Toolbox for Mental Card Games" and its implementation

 Christian Schindelhauer describes sophisticated protocols to both perform and verify a large number of useful operations on cards and stacks of cards in his 1998 paper "A Toolbox for Mental Card Games" [SCH98].
 The work is concerned with general-purpose operations (masking and unmasking cards, shuffling and re-shuffling, inserting a card into a stack, etc.) that make the protocols applicable to any card game.
 The cryptographic protocols used by Schindelhauer are based on quadratic residuosity, and the general scheme is similar in spirit to the above protocol.
-The correctness of operations can be checked by using zero-knowledge proofs, so that players don't need to reveal their strategy to verify the game's correctness.
+The correctness of operations can be checked by using zero-knowledge proofs, so that players do not need to reveal their strategy to verify the game's correctness.

 The C++ library libtmcg [STA05] provides an implementation of the Schindelhauer toolbox.
 It has been used to implement a secure version of the German card game Skat, achieving modest real-world performance.
 The game Skat is played by three players with a 32-card deck, and so is substantially less computationally intensive than a poker game in which anywhere from five to eight players use a full 52-card deck.

 A non-shuffling poker protocol

-To date, mental poker approaches based on the standard Alice-Bob protocol (above) don't offer high enough performance for real-time online play.
+To date, mental poker approaches based on the standard Alice-Bob protocol (above) do not offer high enough performance for real-time online play.
 The requirement that each player encrypts each card imposes a substantial overhead.
 A recent paper by Golle [GOL05] describes a mental poker protocol that achieves significantly higher performance by exploiting the properties of the poker game to move away from the encrypt-shuffle model.
 Rather than shuffle the cards and then deal as needed, with the new approach, the players generate (encrypted) random numbers on the fly, which are used to select the next card.
 Every new card needs to be checked against all the cards that have already been dealt to detect duplicates.
 As a result, this method is uniquely useful in poker-style games, in which the number of cards dealt is very small compared to the size of the whole deck.
 However, the method needs all cards that have already been dealt to be known to all, which in most poker-style games would beat its very purpose.

 The card-generation algorithm requires a cryptosystem with two key properties.
 The encryption E must be additively homomorphic, so that E(c1)*E(c2) = E(c1 + c2).
 Second, collisions must be detectable, without revealing the plaintext.
 In other words, given E(c1) and E(c2), it must be possible to answer whether c1=c2, without the players learning any other information (specifically, the identities of c1 and c2).
 The Elgamal encryption scheme is just one example of a well-known system with these properties.